For Most Trump Voters, ‘Very Warm’ Feelings for Him Endured

 This is nearly identical to the 78% to 16% advantage that Mitt Romney held over Barack Obama among white evangelicals in Pew Research Center polling on the eve of the 2012 presidential election.

-Among white mainline Protestants (15% of voters overall) 52% said they voted for Trump and 44% reported voting for Clinton.
-This, too, was very similar to the mainline Protestant split in 2012.
+Among white mainline Protestants (15% of voters overall) 57% said they voted for Trump and 37% reported voting for Clinton.
 Clinton won overwhelmingly among black Protestants (96% vs. 3% for Trump).

 White non-Hispanic Catholics supported Trump by a ratio of about two-to-one (64% to 31%), while Hispanic Catholics favored Clinton by an even larger 78% to 19% margin.